Quick Comparison: LG Cordzero A9 vs Dyson V15 Detect

 Noise Comparison

-Even with the airflow disparity, there isn’t much variance with noise.
+Even with the airflow disparity, there isn’t much noise variance.
 The V15 Detect is (obviously) the noisier option, but the LG CordZero A9 isn’t far off – only a few decibels difference.

 So it’s a win for Dyson in this category, even if it’s (technically) louder.